justinleski/tic-tac-toe/README.md

 - Undefiend references happened a lot; it was tricky figuring out why I could not access members of my factory function

 #### Validation
 - Taking user input and checking if it is in an empty spot posed tricky for the second player.
-My issue was that I
+My issue was that I tried to take an input as a string, then split and parse it rather than taking two inputs - similar to a button.
+When attempting to split the two inputs the second would end up as an index outside of the array which caused issues for obvious reasons.
+Note that this issue was faced while developping for the console; thinking of how this game would be interacted with in a GUI provided more clarity and easier to read code plus reduced this issue.